spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 ## Allow only authenticated users

 You can allow a certain function to be called only if the caller is authenticated.
 (For example, allow only logged in users to make a payment).
 This rule is used to allow the request only if a valid JWT token is found in the request.
 No checks are imposed beyond that.
-Basically it authorizes every request which has passed the authentication stage.
+Basically, it authorizes every request which has passed the authentication stage.
 Here's how to allow a function call for authenticated users:

 {{< highlight json >}}
 {